joeguinness/GpGp/cran-comments.md

 There was 1 NOTE (on local check):

-    N  checking installed package size ...
-         installed size is 10.8Mb
+    installed size is 13.7Mb
     sub-directories of 1Mb or more:
       data   1.4Mb
-           libs   9.1Mb
+      libs  11.9Mb

-## Downstream dependencies
+## Downstream Dependencies

-There is one downstream dependency (GPvecchia), but it uses only 1 function that is not affected by this package update.
+There are no known negative impacts on downstream dependencies